-HIGH COMMISSION OF INDIA, ABUJA
+HIGH COMMISSION OF INDIA, ABUJA SECURITY ADVISORY: JANUARY 2025

-SECURITY ADVISORY: OCTOBER 2023

-The High Commission of India wishes to inform that recently there has been a notable increase in criminal activities related to armed robbery and kidnappings in the country.
+The High Commission of India wishes to inform that there has been a notable increase in criminal activities related to armed robbery and kidnappings in the country in the last few months.

-2. Robberies on roads/highways and kidnappings have seen an increase in the last few months since July 2023.
-Besides the already known hotspots in the North East of Nigeria and Gulf of Guinea, vulnerable areas, where expatriates/Indian community are residing or visiting/frequenting/travelling, are outskirts of Abuja city, Ikoyi in Lagos, Abuja- Kaduna highway, Kaduna-Zaria highway and Lagos-Ibadan highway.
-Another change has been the increase in security related incidents in South-East and South-South geopolitical zones.

-3. In view of the above, all Indian Nationals are advised to be extra vigilant and take all possible security measures for their safety and protection.
+- 2. Drastic rise in the cost of living, removal of fuel subsidy, as well as currency devaluations, have resulted in a general sense of unease in the local population.
+There has also been an increase in robberies and kidnappings, probably as a fallout of the same.
+Besides the already known hotspots in the North East and central region of Nigeria, there have been increasing instances of attacks in the Federal Capital Territory as well as Lagos metropolitan area. - 3.
+In view of the above, all Indian Nationals are advised to be extra vigilant and take all possible security measures for their safety and protection.
 The necessity to travel at night on highways maybe reconsidered.
-Local security agencies should be informed about any suspicious movement or activities.

-4. A list of DO's and DON'T's is attached for ready reference.
+It is also advisable to avoid visiting local markets and crowded areas in Abuja and Lagos after last light.
+Local security agencies should be informed about any suspicious movement or activities. - 4.
+A list of DO's and DON'T's is attached for ready reference.
 In case of any emerging crisis or trouble, or if you have any information to share, please contact the Indian High Commission at Abuja or the Office of the High Commission in Lagos at the following contact points: -